Site icon Welcome To Infinity

 Batch processing, on the other hand, is used when data is processed in batches, such as analyzing survey responses or customer reviews.
 The sentiment classifier model is applied to the entire dataset, and the results are generated for each point of data.
 This method is less time-sensitive and can be performed on larger datasets.

 It is important to ensure that the sentiment classifier is deployed accurately and can generate accurate results.
 The model should be tested and evaluated to ensure that it performs optimally for the specific application and data type.
-Additionally, the sentiment classifier should be scalable, meaning it can increasing amounts of data and user traffic without affectin the performance.
+Additionally, the sentiment classifier should be scalable, meaning it can handle increasing amounts of data and user traffic without affectin the performance.

 Applications and Challenges of Sentiment Analysis